-One of the most important dramatic tenors in the world today, Brandon Jovanovich has won international acclaim in leading operatic theaters, including Opéra national de Paris, the Metropolitan Opera, Royal Opera House, Deutsche Oper Berlin, Bayerische Staatsoper, Opernhaus Zürich, Gran Teatre del Liceu in Barcelona, Théâtre Royal de la Monnaie in Brussels, San Francisco Opera, Lyric Opera of Chicago, Canadian Opera Company, Opera Australia, and Glyndebourne Festival.
-Last season, Jovanovich returned to Deutsche Oper Berlin as Siegmund in Stefan Herheim’s new production of Die Walküre, conducted by Sir Donald Runnicles.
+One of the most important dramatic tenors in the world today, Brandon Jovanovich has won international acclaim in leading operatic theaters, including Opéra national de Paris, the Metropolitan Opera, the Royal Opera House, Deutsche Oper Berlin, Bayerische Staatsoper, Opernhaus Zürich, Gran Teatre del Liceu in Barcelona, Théâtre Royal de la Monnaie in Brussels, San Francisco Opera, Lyric Opera of Chicago, Canadian Opera Company, Opera Australia, Glyndebourne Festival, and more.

 Brandon Jovanovich has appeared in concert internationally, in such works as Mahler’s Das Lied von der Erde, Schoenberg’s Gurrelieder, and the Verdi Requiem.
 He has also sung Beethoven’s Missa Solemnis with the Los Angeles Philharmonic and San Francisco Symphony, both under the baton of Michael Tilson Thomas, and made his debut in Vienna performing Janacek’s Glagolitic Mass with the Czech Philharmonic Orchestra.